Church of Humanity (comics)

 The Church of Humanity is a fictional organization appearing in American comic books published by Marvel Comics.
 It is an anti-mutant, Christian-based religious sect.
-It was created by Joe Casey, though Uncanny X-Men writer Chuck Austen featured the hate group in a controversial storyline which involved an elaborate plan to install the recently ordained Nightcrawler as Pope and stage a false Rapture using incendiary communion wafers as part of a plot to topple the Catholic Church (although the Rapture, as a concept, is not considered valid by Catholicism).
+The group was created by Joe Casey and first appeared in Uncanny X-Men (2001).
+Uncanny X-Men writer Chuck Austen featured the group in a controversial storyline in which they brainwashed Nightcrawler in a plot to overthrow the Catholic Church.

 Fictional history

 The Church of Humanity preaches that man is created in God's image, but mutants are not.
-They are the more radical offshoot of the Friends of Humanity anti-mutant group, but with a religious discourse, similar to the Purifiers, the followers of Reverend William Stryker.
+They are a radical offshoot of the Friends of Humanity anti-mutant group, but with a religious discourse, similar to the Purifiers, the followers of Reverend William Stryker.
 The Church of Humanity is similar to real-life white supremacist religious groups such as the Christian Identity movement.

-The Church of Humanity crucified some mutants on the lawn on the X-Mansion including Skin, Magma and Jubilee.
-Archangel used his healing blood to revive Magma and Jubilee, but, apparently, Skin, among several others didn't have the same luck.
-The X-Men investigated and found the headquarters of the Church of Humanity.
+The Church of Humanity crucify several mutants on the lawn of the X-Mansion, including Skin, Magma, and Jubilee.
+Archangel heals Magma and Jubilee using his blood, but Skin does not survive.
+The X-Men investigate and locate the headquarters of the Church of Humanity.